 - Engage employees – you'll be surprised how far clear procedures and signage on bins can go in reducing your waste!

 Remember, zero waste to landfill doesn’t have to be all or nothing.
-Taking small steps today is already an improvement from where you were yesterday!
+Taking small steps today can help improve your environmental impact from where you were yesterday!

 Are You Ready to Take a Step Toward Being Landfill-Free?

 Antea Group has decades of experience in helping companies achieve sustainability goals, and we use that experience toward leveraging every possible efficiency in a company’s unique scenario.
 We also work with TRUE Zero Waste to complement our strategies with a holistic, whole-systems approach that can effectively modernize the way your facilities work, turning waste into additional income streams while significantly cutting down your eco-footprint.
 We can also support your efforts to pursue zero waste to landfill certification, including Green Circle Certified, NSF International, Underwriters Laboratory (UL), and the U.S. Zero Waste Business Council (USZWBC).

 Reach out to us if you want to learn more about the practical roadmap for bringing your organization to a state of Zero Waste to Landfill.

 Want more news and insights like this?

 Sign up for our monthly e-newsletter, The New Leaf.
 Our goal is to keep you updated, educated and even a bit entertained as it relates to all things EHS and sustainability.Get e-Newsletter

 Contact us to discuss your environment, health, safety and sustainability needs today.